zink-lang/zink/docs/language/README.md

 This is an advanced chapter that about `WASM` to the EVM bytecode.

-You can totally follow the syntax and the grammer of your contracts' language, and once your contract has been be compiled to `WASM`, Zink will handle the rest.
+You can totally follow the syntax and the grammar of your contracts' language, and once your contract has been be compiled to `WASM`, Zink will handle the rest.